Jaycee2023/Enhancing-Social-Media-Analysis/README.md

 8. Transaction Date: The date of the transaction.
 9. Product Purchased: The product purchased (e.g., 'Smartphone', 'Tablet', 'Laptop', 'Smartwatch').
 10. Purchase Amount: The amount spent on the purchase.
-➢ Product Recalled: A boolean indicating whether the purchased product was recalled.
+11. Product Recalled: A boolean indicating whether the purchased product was recalled.
-➢ Competitor: The competitor associated with the transaction, if any.
+12. Competitor: The competitor associated with the transaction, if any.
-➢ CustomerID: A reference to the customer who interacted on social media.
+13. CustomerID: A reference to the customer who interacted on social media.
-➢ Interaction Date: The date of the social media interaction.
+14. Interaction Date: The date of the social media interaction.
-➢ Platform: The social media platform where the interaction occurred (e.g., 'Twitter', 'Facebook', 'Instagram').
+15. Platform: The social media platform where the interaction occurred (e.g., 'Twitter', 'Facebook', 'Instagram').
-➢ Post Type: The type of social media post (e.g., 'Text', 'Image', 'Video', 'Link', 'Story').
+16. Post Type: The type of social media post (e.g., 'Text', 'Image', 'Video', 'Link', 'Story').
-➢ Engagement Likes: The number of likes the post received.
+17. Engagement Likes: The number of likes the post received.
-➢ Engagement Shares: The number of shares or retweets the post received.
+18. Engagement Shares: The number of shares or retweets the post received.
-➢ Engagement Comments: The number of comments the post received.
+19. Engagement Comments: The number of comments the post received
-➢ User Followers: The number of followers the user has.
+20. 20.
+User Followers: The number of followers the user has.
-➢ Influencer Score: A score representing the influence of the user.
+21. Influencer Score: A score representing the influence of the user.
-➢ BrandMention: A boolean indicating whether the post mentioned the brand.
+22. BrandMention: A boolean indicating whether the post mentioned the brand.
-➢ Competitor Mention: A boolean indicating whether the post mentioned a competitor.
+23. Competitor Mention: A boolean indicating whether the post mentioned a competitor.
-➢ Sentiment: The sentiment of the post, which can be 'Positive', 'Neutral', or 'Negative'.
+24. Sentiment: The sentiment of the post, which can be 'Positive', 'Neutral', or 'Negative'.
-➢ Competitor: The competitor mentioned in the post, if any.
+25. Competitor: The competitor mentioned in the post, if any.
-➢ Crisis Event Time: The date of a crisis event mentioned in a negative post.
+26. Crisis Event Time: The date of a crisis event mentioned in a negative post.
-➢ First Response Time: The date of the first response to a negative post.
+27. First Response Time: The date of the first response to a negative post.
-➢ Resolution Status: A boolean indicating whether the crisis was resolved.
+28. Resolution Status: A boolean indicating whether the crisis was resolved.
-➢ NPS Response: The Net Promoter Score (NPS) response associated with the post.
+29. NPS Response: The Net Promoter Score (NPS) response associated with the post.

 # Tools
-SQL: will be used to efficiently query, analyze efficiently, and analyse manage the underlying dataset, enabling us to gain insights and make data-driven decisions quickly and effectively.
+SQL: will be used to efficiently query, analyse, and analyse manage the underlying dataset, enabling us to gain insights and make data-driven decisions quickly and effectively.